 this is the operation that consists in blending several grape varieties to create a wine.
 Each grape variety is generally vinified separately and then blended with others according to the percentages chosen by the winemaker depending on the desired result and in compliance with the appellation decree.
 The blending of complementary grape varieties such as Syrah and Grenache creates complex wines with subtle aromas.

 ensemble formed by the solid parts of the grape (skins and seeds) which rise to the top of the vat during fermentation.

 when the vinification process is complete, the wine is cloudy.
-By natural sedimentation, the wine will become clear but to ensure that it remains clear after a few years in the bottles, the winemaker will clarify the wine by ‘fining’ it: this operation consists in adding a substance to gather together all the particles suspended in the wine, called the ‘lees’.
-They will then be filtered to remove them from the wine.
-This ensures that the wine is stabilised: it will not become cloudy again after a few years in the bottle and its ageing potential will be improved.
+By natural sedimentation, the wine will become clear but the winemaker can also clarify the wine by ‘fining’ it: this operation consists in adding a substance (egg white or bentonite) to gather together all the particles suspended in the wine, called the ‘lees’.
+They will then be removed from the wine.
+At Maison Gabriel Meffre, we do not use this process and just slightly filter the wines.
+Therefore, our wines are vegan friendly.

 just after harvesting and before pressing the grapes, the winemaker can decide to remove the stems to work with just the fruit.
 The aim is to avoid a wine with overly vegetal or bitter flavours.
 This operation is mostly used for red wines which require a relatively long period of maceration for the juices and the skins.
 By removing the stems, we obtain rounder, fruitier and more deeply coloured wines.
 Depending on the weather conditions during the year, the winemaker will decide to partially or totally de-stem the harvest.
 The riper the grapes the less effect the stems will have on the taste of the wine.
 On the other hand, if the grapes are very ripe, the winemaker may even choose to keep them in the winemaking process in order to enhance the tannins, complexity and freshness of the wine.